-- Peel cucumbers, remove ends and cut lengthwise into halves.
+- Remove the ends of the cucumbers and cut lengthwise into halves.
 Using a teaspoon, scrape the pulp and seeds from the centre of the cucumbers and set it aside.
 Cut the cucumbers into 5cm batons.

 - Put the cucumber pulp into a sieve and, using the back of a spoon, force the juice from the pulp into a small bowl.
 You only need around one tablespoon, which is about one cucumber.

 - Add the remaining dressing ingredients to the juice and stir well.

 - Place spinach leaves, cucumber, onion, and dressing into a dish and mix well.

 This feature is only available to subscribers.